Representation Theory for Geometric Quantum Machine Learning: Representation theory for discrete and continuous groups

 \end{fundamental_boxed_example} Again, just like with discrete groups, we always have the trivial representation of $G$ on any vector space $V$, given by $R_g = \idty\in GL(V)$ for all $g\in G$.

-All matrix Lie groups also have a so-called \textit{fundamental representation} (Example~\ref{box:fundamental rep of group SU(2)}), which means that the matrices in the group and the matrices in the representation coincide (up to isomorphism, which we will learn morally means ``up to change of basis'' in Definition \ref{def:equivariance}).
+All matrix Lie groups also have a so-called \textit{fundamental representation} or \textit{defining representation}\footnote{There yet another unfortunate clash of terminology here--many physicists commonly use these terms interchangeably, but mathematicians would say that the definition here is strictly the defining representation, which for classical matrix Lie groups is one of the fundamental representations.
+Matrix Lie groups commonly have more fundamental representations than the defining rep (e.g. the defining rep $\mathbf{3}$ and its dual $\bar{\mathbf{3}}$ for $SU(3)$), but in the case of $SU(2)$, the defining representation is the only fundamental representation. } (Example~\ref{box:fundamental rep of group SU(2)}), which means that the matrices in the group and the matrices in the representation coincide (up to isomorphism, which we will learn morally means ``up to change of basis'' in Definition \ref{def:equivariance}).
 Try to note this important distinction: even though the matrices between the group $G$ and its representatives $\{R_g : g\in G\}\subseteq GL(V)$ are identical, we think of the abstract group and its representatives as conceptually distinct.
 For instance, spin representations of angular momentum are, at their core, (irreducible) representations of the Lie group $SU(2)$.
 In the case of spin-$1/2$, this is exactly the fundamental representation of $SU(2)$ on $V = \Cbb^2$ where both the matrices and their representatives are of the form $e^{\frac{-i}{\hbar} \vec{\theta} \cdot \vec{\sigma}}$ where $\vec{\theta} = (\theta_x,\theta_y,\theta_z)$ is a vector of real angles and $\vec{\sigma} = (X,Y,Z)$ is a vector whose entries are the Pauli matrices.
 But in higher spin, e.g., spin-$1$, the group $SU(2)$ is fixed but the representation $V = \Cbb^3$ is not, and so the $3\times 3$ representative ``spin matrices'' take on the new form $S_X,S_Y,S_Z$.
 More light will be shed on the spin representations and angular momentum once we get to Lie algebras: a pervading theme of Lie theory is that it is often easier to work on the Lie algebra (e.g., the spin matrices $X,Y,Z$ with commutation relations) than on the Lie group (here, the rotation matrices $e^{-i \vec{\theta} \cdot \vec{\sigma}}$).